akb825/DeepSea-prebuilt-example/README.md

 ### Building the test application

 Once the pre-built package has been built, you can then run CMake as normal in order to build the test application.
-For example, to build a Visual Studio 2017 project:
+For example, to build a Visual Studio project for the latest version you have installed:

 	mkdir build
 	cd build
-	cmake .. -G "Visual Studio 15 2017"
+	cmake ..

 Alternatively, the CMake GUI tool can be used to generate the project.